 - One small pot of low-fat yoghurt (125 grams)

-- one tablespoon of sesame seeds
+- one tablespoon of sunflower seeds

 Layer the yoghurt, berries and seeds in alternate layers into a small glass or serving dish.